0hq/WebGPT/README.md

 ## Note: I'm looking for work!

-I'm currently working on switching into working in the AI field.
+I'm currently in the process of switching into the AI field.
 I'm specifically looking for opportunites at larger research labs in a variety of jobs, with the goal of breaking into the space and finding an area in which to specialize.
 If you're interested, check out my personal website: [Personal Website](https://depue.design/)